Skip to content

 We act now

 Climate change is one of the greatest challenges of our generation.
 There is no more time to lose if we want to reduce carbon emissions by 55% by 2030 and become completely climate-neutral by 2050.
 Our experienced and driven team has therefore been actively developing, financing, realizing and operating solar parks in Europe for many years.
-We have already built more than 15 solar parks and supply sustainable energy to more than 240,000 households.
+We have already built more than 30 solar parks, equaling supplying sustainable energy to more than 300,000 households.

 News